-- Risks to the local environment for any control method; - Location and size of the area requiring management; - Site conditions including slope and aspect, drainage, edge habitat, soil type; - Existing/adjacent vegetation species, composition,
+- Risks to the local environment for any control method; - Location and size of the area requiring management; - Site conditions including slope and aspect, drainage, edge habitat, soil type;

 - and density; - Previous management (successes and failures); - Proximity to DNAs or other Sensitive Features requiring protection; - Adjacent land uses (e.g. residential); and, - Work schedule, funds and timeline requirements.